Day 7: "Stillness & Surrender" / शांति और समर्पण

 Story: Sheetali comes from "Sheetal" meaning "cool" or "calm."
 This pranayama literally cools the body and calms the mind.
 After a week of building heat -- Surya Namaskar's fire, Kapalbhati's skull-shining, Bhastrika's bellows -- Sheetali brings everything to a peaceful rest.
 In Ayurveda, it pacifies Pitta dosha (the fire element) -- perfect for ending the week.
 The ancient texts say Sheetali cools anger, reduces anxiety, and promotes contentment -- Santosha.
 Santosha (contentment) is one of the five Niyamas -- along with Ishvara Pranidhana (surrender), it forms the heart of today's practice.
 Contentment and surrender: the twin gifts of stillness.

-Note: Some people genetically cannot roll their tongue -- it is a hereditary trait, and it is nothing to worry about.
-For those students, practice Sheetkari instead: place the tongue behind the upper teeth, part the lips slightly, and inhale through the gaps in the teeth.
-This creates a gentle hissing "ssss" sound.
-The cooling effect is the same.
+Note: If you cannot roll the tongue (it is genetic), practice Sheetkari instead: tongue behind the upper teeth, lips slightly parted, inhale through the gaps in the teeth with a gentle "ssss" sound.
+Same cooling effect.

-Teacher's Note: This is the gentlest pranayama of the week -- a perfect ending.
-The cooling effect is immediately noticeable.
-Students often smile during Sheetali -- the sensation is pleasant and calming.
+Teacher's Note: Students often smile during Sheetali -- the sensation is pleasant and calming.
 Allow them to enjoy it.

 ---